NerioVillalobos/plugin-metadelta/README.md

 The console output mirrors the original script exactly (`ApexClass → ApexTest`).
 When you validate an existing manifest (via `--deploy` or an `--xml-name` that points to a `package.xml`), the listing is restricted to the Apex classes declared in that file.
 When `--xml` is present, the mapping is written to the provided path or to `manifest/<branch>.xml`.

+Only test classes whose names match the Apex class directly (`MyClassTest`, `MyClass_Test`, `MyClassTests`, …) are considered reliable and appear in the mapping.
+Potential matches detected heuristically are reported as warnings (for review) but are **not** added to manifests or deployment commands automatically.

 #### Deployment flow (`--deploy` / existing `--xml-name`)

 When you provide a manifest file (with `--deploy` or by pointing `--xml-name` to an existing file), the command: